OpenFn/docs/docs/tutorials/kobo-to-dhis2.md

 }
 ```

+In this Step, we want to add logic to import `dataValues` to DHIS2 to "report"
+on the aggregated OPV0 immunization does count calculated in Step 2.

-Open the OpenFn Inspector, add the following code in the editor:
+To do so, open the [Inspector](../build/steps/step-editor.md), add the following
+Job code in the Editor:

 ```javascript
 // Import to DHIS2